 Sixth Form Entry 2020

 For entry into the Sixth Form students must have achieved the equivalent of a total of at least 54 points (9=9, 8=8, 7=7, 6=6 or if still studying old GCSE qualifications then A*=8, A=7, B=6 etc) from 8 GCSE subjects and at least a grade 5 at GCSE in Mathematics and English Language or a DfE recognised equivalency.
-In addition, it is expected that prospective entrants will have obtained a grade 6, or better, in the subjects to be studied in the Sixth Form.
+In addition, minimum subject requirements must also be attained and are published in the Sixth Form Information Booklet.

 Application forms will be available to download from the school website from 1st December 2019.
 Closing date for applications is Friday 31st January 2020.